gokulpch/Contrail_Kubernetes_AWS_Ansible-Boto/README.md

     ![alt text](https://github.com/gokulpch/Ansible_Base_Hosts_CloudFormation-Templates/blob/master/img/aws3.png)

-5. Provide a “Stack Name” and select any existing “KeyPair” (the template enable root access where there is no need of any key    to login once the instance is available) and select “Next”
+5. Provide a “Stack Name” and “KeyPair” is optional (the template enable root access where there is no need of any key    to login once the instance is available) and select “Next”

     ![alt text](https://github.com/gokulpch/Ansible_Base_Hosts_CloudFormation-Templates/blob/master/img/aws4.png)